rsvp/chess/README.md

 * Be the harshest critic of your own wins.
 * Be well enough prepared so that preparation does not play a role.
 * Bear in mind the outlines of a possible future ending.
+* Begin with either e4 or d4, thus releasing two pieces.
 * Best by test: 1. e4.
 * Black should play to win instead of just steering for equality.
 * Blitz chess kills your ideas.